thierryc/Sketch-Find-And-Replace/README.md

 **Menu** - You can access it from the menu **Plugins -> Find And Replace -> Find and Replace**
 **Keyboard** - Alternatively, use the keyboard shortcut **cmd + shift + f**

-**Complex documents** - If you have an extremely complex document, and set the scope to the entire document, it may take some time to process.
-Don't panic if you get a beach ball, it literally has to go through every layer in every artboard in every page and do a comparison.
+**Complex documents** - If you have an extremely complex document, and set the scope to the entire document, it might take a few seconds longer to process it all.
+Don't panic if you get a beach ball, it hasn't crashed Sketch, it just has to go through every layer in every artboard in every page and do a comparison.

 ##Options
 **Scope** - How much of your document it will actually search